ComputerDreams/xcrypt/README.md

 - python3
 - python3-pyqt5

 Simply run this script (no root permissions needed).
+If you are using Debian 64-bit, you can use the "xcrypt_3.0-1_amd64.deb" package to install it on your system.

 Screenshot:

 ![screenshot](./screenshot.png)